Biz Features

 spiralclock

 I know for a fact that I’m not alone.
-Almost everyone struggles to make the most of their time.
-A lot of managers and business owners often find themselves swamped.
-In most cases, only the most important work ever gets done.
-Everything else gets falls off the desk to the bottom of the pile of other stuff you should be doing and haven’t paid attention to.
+Almost everyone struggles to make the most of their time, and many managers and business owners find themselves swamped.
+In most cases, only the most critical work gets done.
+Everything else falls off the desk to the bottom of the pile of stuff you should be doing and haven’t paid attention to.

 One task we often ignore is the development of time management systems.
 Ironic, yes?
-The reasoning in this is “I have way too much to do to set up a time management system, let alone an effective one”.
+The reasoning is, “I have way too much to do to set up a time management system, let alone an effective one.”

-Seems silly, but when you’ve got a lot on your plate it’s away too easy to fall back into this line of thinking.
+It seems silly, but when you’ve got a lot on your plate, it’s too easy to fall back into this mindset—just like a catering delivery business that struggles to keep up with orders when routes aren’t optimized efficiently, leading to delays and inefficiencies.

-Think of it this way- if you can give up some things now in order to be able to gain an extra 30 minutes to an hour every single day moving forward, wouldn’t that be a great investment?
+Think of it this way: Wouldn’t it be an excellent investment if you could give up some things now to gain an extra 30 minutes to an hour every day moving forward?

 Where Do We Lose Time?